codegenos/codegenos.github.io/content/posts/how-to-reduce-node-js-docker-image-size.md

 ### 3. Copy only the required files

 Reduce the size of the image by making sure to only `COPY` the required files.

+`COPY --from=builder /app/node_modules /app/node_modules` copies node_modules

+`COPY --from=builder /app/server.js /app/server.js` copies `server.js` file which is the only required js file for my application to run.

 ```dockerfile
 # Node.js alpine image as the base image.
 This is the build image stage